stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 was blunted by the plethora of new marvels which every day brought him.

-  But the longer he stayed, the more he wished to leave, for the inner life of K&rsquo;n-yan was based on impulses very plainly outside his radius.
+  But the longer he stayed, the more he wished to leave, for the inner life of K'n-yan was based on impulses very plainly outside his radius.
 As he progressed in historical knowledge, he understood more; but understanding only heightened his distaste.
-He felt that the people of Tsath were a lost and dangerous race&mdash;more dangerous to themselves than they knew&mdash;and that their growing frenzy of monotony-warfare and novelty-quest was leading them rapidly toward a precipice of disintegration and utter horror.
+He felt that the people of Tsath were a lost and dangerous race--more dangerous to themselves than they knew--and that their growing frenzy of monotony-warfare and novelty-quest was leading them rapidly toward a precipice of disintegration and utter horror.
 His own visit, he could see, had accelerated their unrest; not only by introducing fears of outside invasion, but by exciting in many a wish to sally forth and taste the diverse external world he described.
 As time progressed, he noticed an increasing tendency of the people to resort to dematerialisation as an amusement;
-so that the apartments and amphitheatres of Tsath became a veritable Witches&rsquo; Sabbath of transmutations, age-adjustments, death-experiments, and projections.
+so that the apartments and amphitheatres of Tsath became a veritable Witches' Sabbath of transmutations, age-adjustments, death-experiments, and projections.
 With the growth of boredom and restlessness, he saw, cruelty and subtlety and revolt were growing apace.
 There was more and more cosmic abnormality, more and more curious sadism, more and more ignorance and superstition,